Delta-Gamez/.github/profile/README.md

 # Delta Gamez
 Hi, welcome to the official Delta Gamez GitHub organization.
-We're a small game creation and development group.
+We're a small game creation and development group and create content for our community on Discord.

 <!--